Seeed-Studio/wiki-documents/docs/Grove-1-Wire_Thermocouple_Amplifier-MAX31850K.md

 !!!success
      If every thing goes well, you will get the result.
-Meanwhile, you will see the on-board LEDs alternately lit and extinguished.

 ```c++
 DONE